 - 2.4.10.
 The age profile of the Borough is broadly in line with the national average, although there are fewer people in the age group 20-39.
 There is a higher proportion of people aged 60 or over compared to the national average, and this proportion increased by 3.5% between 2001 and 2011 (ONS).
 The proportion of older people living in the Borough is projected to increase over the Plan period. - 2.4.11.
-Arising from these issues are the following key challenges: - Addressing population decline by facilitating sustainable growth. - Providing housing that meets the needs of older people, whilst also ensuring that the Local Plan is viable.
+Key challenges: - Addressing population decline by facilitating sustainable growth. - Providing housing that meets the needs of older people, whilst also ensuring that the Local Plan is viable.